drenfr01/FaceOff/README.md

  * Have all images be same size (roughly the same now, could use some work)
  * Implement socket.io chat ability to allow player communication
  * Have enter button actually do something on "setup game" page
+ * Use reddit API for images

 Work in progress below this line
 ===========================================================
-### Session variables
+### Server variables
+game_state: Tracks the state of the game.
+ * "voting_phase" Vote for which picture is better.
+ * "display_phase" Show the winner of the previous round, as well as other relevant statistics.
+ * "paused" To be implemented

+timer:
+  * time: How many seconds are left before the timer function is called.
+  * timer_function: The function to call when the timer hits 0.
+  * timer_dep: Dependency object for Meteor

+### Client Variables
 state: Tracks the state of the application.
 This drives what the main template displays.
  * "landing" First hit the application
  * "in_game" Currently playing a game
  * "setup" Setting up game variables

-game_state: Tracks the state of the game.
- * "voting_phase" Vote for which picture is better.
- * "display_phase" Show the winner of the previous round, as well as other relevant statistics.
- * "paused" To be implemented

-timer: How many seconds are left before the timer function is called.
-timer_function: The function to call when the timer hits 0.
 game: The number of the game for this session.

 ### Collections